 The cost approach was the primary valuation methodology utilized for industrial properties.
 Cost estimates are automatically calculated via the Marshall & Swift cost modeling system.
 Depreciation calculations were based on studies conducted by Marshall & Swift Valuation Service.
-Marshall & Swift cost data automatically adjusts to both the western region of the United States, as well as directly to the Seattle area.
+Marshall & Swift cost data automatically adjusts to both the western region of the United States and directly to the Seattle area.
 The cost calculations are automatically calibrated to the data in place in the Real Property Application.
-The Department of Revenue (DOR) January 1, 2020 Trended Depreciation Tables were applied to depreciate accessory improvements.
+The Department of Revenue (DOR) January 1, 2021, Trended Depreciation Tables were applied to depreciate accessory improvements.

-Any appropriate adjustments for functional, locational, and economic obsolescence were considered when warranted, with the provision of adequate documentation supplied by the manufacturer.
+Any appropriate adjustments for functional, locational, and economic obsolescence were considered when warranted, provided that the manufacturer supplied adequate documentation.
 Extraordinary obsolescence calculations were based on the cost to cure, excess operating expenses, supply and demand industry data, and capacity levels based on specific industry standards.